davisanc/AzureSecurityLabs/README.md

 az network nic show --name web-vm1-nic1 --resource-group <resource-group-name> --query "ipConfigurations[].privateIpAddress"
 ```

-**Please also note** that we did not specify Public IP Address resources for this application gateway.
+**Please also note** that we did not specify a Public IP Address resources for this application gateway.
 Not specifying an IP address will create a new Public IP address, however you can be more descriptive and create these first before creating the gateway.

 ### 7.2 - Test the Application Gateway